jessredula/Exam/README.md

-# Exam is divided into 2 branch: Bash and Puppet
+# This is the Puppet Branch